-AACSB: Analytical Thinking

-AICPA: BB Critical Thinking

-Blooms: Analyze

-Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the
+Learning Objective: 02-03 Explain the additional special cost recovery rules (179; bonus; listed property) and calculate the

-deduction allowable under these rules.

-Level of Difficulty: 2 Medium

-Topic: Special cost recovery rules

 98. Phyllis purchased \$8,000 of specialized audio equipment that she uses in her business regularly.
 Occasionally, she uses the equipment for personal use.
 During the first year, Phyllis used the equipment for business use 70 percent of the time; however, during the current (second) year the business use fell to 40 percent.
 Assume that the equipment is seven-year MACRS property and is under the half-year convention.
 Assume the ADS recovery period is 10 years.
 What is the depreciation allowance for the current year, rounded to the nearest whole number?